NotAShelf/nyx/README.md

 you were absolutely horrified by my atrocities against Nix or NixOS) I invite you to create an issue on open a pull request.
 I am always happy to learn and improve.
-Some of my mental notes (hopefully to be organized better when I finish my blog) can be found in [the documentation](../docs/notes).
+Some of my mental notes (hopefully to be organized better when I finish my blog) can be found in [my notes directory](../docs/notes).
 Should you need explanation on some of the things I've done (or proofread my notes) you may take a look in there.

 ### Motivation